eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

     :language: bash
     :lines: 47-48

-At this point you can build, compile and run the publisher application.
+At this point the project is ready for building, compiling and running the publisher application.
 From the build directory in the workspace, run the following commands.

 .. code-block:: bash